-WARNING: WATCH FOR LIQUID ANHYDROUS AMMONIA BEING DISCHARGED FROM THE LIQUID-LEVEL GAUGE.
+WARNING: WATCH FOR LIQUID ANHYDROUS AMMONIA BEING DISCHARGED FROM THE LIQUID-LEVEL GAUGE. - 15, Close all Liquid valv

-- It was pump une.
-Close all Liquid valves.
-Close all to the Vapour valves.
+- Close all the Vapour valves.
+Close all of the Vapour valves.
 Open the bleeder valves making sure you are upwind and allow all of the pressure in the connections to be released.
-Alter the pressure in the system has been released, disconnect the hoses.
+After the pressure in the system has been released, disconnect the hoses.
 WARNING: NEVER ATTEMPT TO DISCONNECT THE LINES BEFORE RELIEVING THE PRESSURE IN THEM.
-Stress the largest in this storage box or locking box.